syncthing/docs/users/config.rst

 .. option:: folder.device

     These must have the ``id`` attribute and can have an ``introducedBy`` attribute, identifying the device that introduced us to share this folder with the given device.
-    If the original introducer unshares this folder with this device, our device will follow and unshare the folder (subject to skipIntroductionRemovals being false on the introducer device).
+If the original introducer unshares this folder with this device, our device will follow and unshare the folder (subject to :opt:`skipIntroductionRemovals` being ``false`` on the introducer device).

     All mentioned devices are those that will be sharing the folder in question.
     Each mentioned device must have a separate ``device`` element later in the file.
     It is customary that the local device ID is included in all folders.